 There are several steps to follow in the case of unauthorised absence, but first and perhaps most importantly – don’t assume anything!
 Don’t assume that the absence is a resignation, and don’t assume that this is a disciplinary or misconduct matter until the situation has been properly investigated.
 It is possible that unauthorised absence may be a disciplinary matter, but as absence can take many forms, there is no one “right” way that it should be managed.

-Steps to take when addressing an unauthorised absence
+5 steps to addressing an unauthorised absence

 You can follow these simple steps when an employee is absent from work without authorisation to help establish why they are absent and resolve the situation: